hansgundlach/third_chrome_extension/README.md

 # third_chrome_extension
-chrome extension capable of highlighting words.
-The project is still in development and some things might not work.
+Chrome extension built to highlight words and give definitons.
+Project currently gives wikipedia pages for certain groups of words.
+Based on list in project.